tianlang0704/TheAnimeTool/README.md

 # TheAnimeTool
 This tool is currently in development.

-Since torrent tools cannot be publish in the app store, this tool is only for learning purpose.
+Since torrent tools cannot be published in the app store, this tool is only for learning purpose.

 ## Introduction
 A convenient tool that uses anilist API  and nyaa tracker for iOS anime watching.